quorn23/piholeparser/RecentRunLogs/TopLevelScripts/30-Processing-External-Blacklists/Adblock-uBlock-Polish-Filters.md

 ## Pinging Source To Check Host Availability
 ## Checking File Header
 ## Determining Host Availability
-* Adblock-uBlock-Polish-Filters List Marked As Dead.
-Sun May 27 00:43:38 UTC 2018
+* Adblock-uBlock-Polish-Filters List Already Marked As Dead.
+Mon May 28 00:48:45 UTC 2018
+## Checking If List Updated Online
+## Determining Download Attempt
+## Attempting To Download List
+## Checking File Size
+* Adblock-uBlock-Polish-Filters List Was An Empty File After Download.
+Mon May 28 00:49:05 UTC 2018
+## Attempting Creation Of Mirror File
+## Parsing List
+## Checking Parsed File Size
+* Adblock-uBlock-Polish-Filters List Was Killed By The Parsing Process.
+It will be skipped in the future.
+Mon May 28 00:49:05 UTC 2018